-The Magimix impressed us with each slicing, chopping, grating, and pureeing test we tossed at it, especially with pizza dough, which it combined so well no additional kneading was required.
+The Magimix impressed us with each slicing, chopping, grating, and puréeing test we tossed at it, especially with pizza dough, which it combined so well that no additional kneading was required.

 We don't know if there's a book about cooking that we've thought about more than this one by Tamar Adler, a former Chez Panisse cook who was once an editor at Harper's Magazine.
 It's about cooking simply, and enjoying the simple meals that naturally follow from thinking about your ingredients in cycles.
 We forget, sometimes, that the leftover stems from blanched broccoli are wonderful cooked with olive oil and piled on toast; that their cooking liquid could be the base of a soup; that the stems of greens like Swiss chard and kale make a lovely pesto.
 She reminds us that stale bread can make something delicious and that yesterday's bean broth could be the start of a pasta dish today.
 This book sends the valuable message that dinner doesn't always need to be a big deal.